12 Amazing Health Benefits Of Millets:

 Nutritional reasons: Millets are free of gluten unlike rice and wheat; they have a low glycemic index.

-Environmental reasons: Millets can grow in drylands and land with poor soil quality, require only 1/5th to 1/10th the water than rice and wheat require.
+Environmental reasons: Millets can grow in drylands and land with poor soil quality, and require only 1/5th to 1/10th the water that rice and wheat require.

 Nevertheless, the benefits of millets surpass a handful of millets side effects, consuming millets on a daily basis but in limited quantities is a great source of nutrition.